Continuing Education Activity

 The fifth dose is not necessary if the fourth dose was given by at least four years of age and at least four months after the third dose.

 Whole-cell pertussis vaccines, known as DTP vaccines, were commonly associated with local adverse events, including swelling, redness, and pain at the injection site.
-DTP vaccines were replaced by DTaP vaccines in the 1990s to reduce the number of these common adverse events.
+DTaP vaccines replaced DTP vaccines in the 1990s to reduce the number of these common adverse events.
 Less common adverse events for pertussis vaccines are seizures, hypotonic-hyporesponsive episodes, and prolonged crying.

 Vaccines with tetanus toxoids can cause brachial neuritis based on case reports and studies reviewed by the World Health Organization and ACIP.
 The cases can be severe but are rare, and brachial neuritis is usually self-limited.

 ACIP has reviewed several studies regarding the simultaneous administration of DTaP with other vaccines.
-An increased risk may exist for febrile seizures within 24 hours when administering the inactivated influenza vaccine along with the pneumococcal 13-valent conjugate vaccine or the DTaP vaccine.
+There may be an increased risk of febrile seizures within 24 hours when administering the inactivated influenza vaccine along with the pneumococcal 13-valent conjugate vaccine or the DTaP vaccine.
 The overall risk for febrile seizures is small, with any combination of vaccines.
 Therefore, the ACIP recommends a simultaneous administration of these vaccines.

 Severe allergic reactions or anaphylaxis after administration of the DTaP vaccine or vaccine component is considered a contraindication.
 Encephalopathy (coma, a decreased level of consciousness, or prolonged seizures) that occurs within seven days of DTaP administration and with no identifiable cause is also a contraindication.